 A family business

-You gain additional lieutenants as the game progresses, and they each bring certain different benefits.
+You gain additional lieutenants as the game progresses, and they each bring unique benefits.
 For example, one character enabled access to research upgrade options while adding extra trucks to my facilities.
 Your lieutenants can also be ordered to go out and wrestle control of buildings from rival cartels until you have a monopoly.

 I guess you can say that building sims are my drug, because I was hooked on the demo — as infuriating as it could be.
 Things get pretty crazy as your notoriety increases, including sudden city lockdowns and confiscation of legal goods at airports, seaports, and border checkpoints.
 Every confiscated item increases your notoriety a little more until it’s almost impossible to make money.
 So, as I found out the hard way, you have to pace yourself or else things can quickly fall apart.